 Disclaimer that I've only ever tasted a McRib once way back in 1982.
 The concept seemed great, but the sandwich was awful.
-I can't say the same about these delicious sandwiches though.
+I can't say the same about this version though because they are delicious.
 Adding jackfruit to plant-based ground brings the mouth feel and the sauce does the rest.
 Be sure to use a BBQ sauce specifically for ribs(I used Stubb's Sticky Sweet BBQ sauce).

 20 oz can young green jackfruit

 2 Tbsp tahini 1 tsp liquid smoke 1 Tbsp soy sauce 1/4 cup water

 1. Preheat oven to 400°F. Drain, rinse and dry the jackfruit.
 Cut the jackfruit into smaller pieces by cutting it from core to the edge(or pulse a few times in a food processor).
 In a skillet over medium heat with 1 Tbsp oil, sauté onions for 4 to 5 minutes.
 Add in the chopped jackfruit and broth.
 Cover and cook 8 to 10 minutes, remove from heat.
 Mash the jackfruit with potato masher, until it breaks apart and looks pulled or shredded.

 2. Toss jackfruit with 1/4 cup BBQ sauce, then spread in an even layer on a parchment paper lined baking sheet.
 Bake for 15 minutes.Decrease oven temperature to 375°F.

 3. Place cooked jackfruit into a medium bowl.
 Mix tahini, soy sauce, liquid smoke and 1/4 cup water together then stir into jackfruit mixture.

 4. In a large bowl, combine the vital wheat gluten, smoked paprika, onion powder, garlic powder, and salt, mixing well.